pepopowitz/getting-unstuck/slides/src/05-escape.md

 ---

 Trail: 3.
-Escape, Move On, Why?

-### 1. Solving a simpler problem can boost your confidence
+Escape

+## Why do these work?

 Notes:

+A few things going on

+---

+Trail: 3.
+Escape, Why?

+### 1. Escaping can boost your confidence

+Notes:

+Solving a simpler problem, for example, gives you confidence that you can use to smash the original harder problem.

 I do this in rock climbing.
 I lose confidence working on a hard route.